 - Post Vintage – between 1930 and the end of WW2

 The above categories are in no dispute, but where do classic cars come in?
-Is age a determining factor, does a motorsport heritage help?
+How old does a classic car have to be?
+Is age a determining factor?
+Does a motorsport heritage help?
 Do the vehicles in question rely on nostalgia to be considered?
 Well the truth is all the above helps but they are not defining characteristics.

 I don’t think there would be many who would argue the instant classic status of the Lotus Esprit S1 as soon as it launched with its distinctive wedge shape but would the same sort of affection be lavished upon the Austin Allegro of the same era?